Maheshinte Prathikaaram: Themes and analysis

 Maheshinte Prathikaaram, which uses rain as a metaphor, was filmed during the monsoon.
 Pothan cited K. G. George's 1982 film, Yavanika, as influencing him to use rain as part of the director's storytelling.
 The first half of the film was shot in the rain or immediately afterward, when the clouds were gone.
 Mahesh weeps during a downpour after attending his ex-girlfriend's wedding; the rain becomes a metaphor to "wash away the dreams Mahesh had built, essentially, giving him a new lease of life".
 It was the film's only use of a rain unit.

 According to Sreehari Nair of Rediff.com, Maheshinte Prathikaaram has the key qualities of a great short story; he found it closer to the creative non-fiction style specialised by the writers of Esquire magazine in 1960s in terms of rhythm and pacing.
 Nair noted strong left-wing ideology in the film due to Pothan's political philosophy, with the director indirectly using the idea of equality inherent in his characters' belief system: "A game one can play on every subsequent viewing of the movie is to note how a major character in one scene had appeared as a minor character in some scene before".
 Each of the film's characters was unique.
-Pushkaran later clarified that the film did not reflect his personal or political views.
+Syam later clarified that the film did not reflect his personal or political views.

 In an interview for The Hindu, Fahadh called Maheshinte Prathikaaram a "serious comedy".
 Despite its title, the film differed from earlier Malayalam revenge-centred films.
 It begins with Mahesh bathing in a pond, humming a popular song from 2000's Narasimham (a cult action film).
 It also alludes to the doomed character Sethumadhavan's vengeance in Kireedam (1989) and Chenkol (1993).
 In his review for The Times of India, Sanjith Sidhardhan called the film the "sweetest tale of revenge"; it "is not a regular revenge thriller; it has a heavy dose of rib-tickling comedy that stems from the actions of its rustic characters and their sensibilities".